edmiyatake/PipelineStyle/README.md

    (replace with actual path)

 3. Compile the program:
-   javac Four.java
+   javac Six.java

 4. Run the program:
-   java Four test.txt stopwords.txt
+   java Six test.txt stopwords.txt

 The program will output the top 25 most frequent words in the file, excluding stopwords.